How does my student receive regular mail at SUNY Delhi?

-By letting the Barnes & Noble College Bookstore do the work for you, of course!
-Order books and other merchandise around the clock at www.delhi.bncollege.com or take advantage of the textbook pre-order program.
-The bookstore offers a year-round buy-back program.
-Visit today or call Barnes & Noble College Bookstore for more information, 607-746-4760.
+Order books and other merchandise around the clock from the Barnes & Noble Campus Store, located in the Farrell Student & Community Center.
+Be sure to take advantage of the textbook pre-order program!
+The bookstore offers friendly service, competative pricses and a year-round buy-back program.
+Visit today or call 607-746-4760 for more information.

 How can I access important information about my student on the Internet?

-The Bronco Web is the on-line system that SUNY Delhi students use to: register for classes, see class schedule, manage their financial aid account, view final grades, monitor their student account information and even keep in touch with other alums after they've graduated.
+Bronco Web is the on-line system that SUNY Delhi students use to: register for classes, review their class schedule, manage their financial aid account, view final grades, monitor student account information and even keep in touch with other alums after they've graduated.
 Parents can also use this valuable resource if they know their student's Student ID or Social Security # plus six-digit PIN.
 You can access the Bronco Web by visiting Delhi Logins then clicking on the link for Bronco Web Online.

 To find out the student's class schedule